Admission to Oregon State University

 CLEP

 Applicants who want credit for College-Level Examination Program (CLEP) tests should have official test scores sent to Admissions using college code 4586.
-Additional details are available in the OSU Credit Opportunities brochure and on the OSU Admissions website.
+Additional details are available on the OSU Admissions website.

 Nondegree enrollment status is designed for students who want to take courses but do not want to pursue a degree.
 In some instances, nondegree students might not meet regular admission requirements.
 Nondegree students are part-time students who are expected to enroll in no more than 8 credits a term.
 Students who want to enroll for more than 8 credits a term must apply for regular admission.